Attested: Spinis on iter 13 and Spinis on iter 14 of the Antonine Itinerary

 Where: At or near Speen, Berkshire, around SU4568.
-There are problems with AI’s mileage figures, which leave the exact position uncertain, but somewhere around SU4071, near Wickham, is plausible.
+There are problems with the Itinerary's mileage figures, which leave the exact position uncertain, but somewhere around SU4071, near Wickham, is plausible.

-Name origin: Latin spina ‘thorn’, here in the locative plural, was probably not botanical but geographical (as at Delgovicia), referring to either or both of two acute-angled points.
+Name origin: Latin spina ‘thorn’, here in the locative plural, was probably not botanical but geographical, referring to either or both of two acute-angled points.
 One was where the rivers Lambourn and Kennet meet at about SU486673.
-The other was where one Roman road forked into two (numbers 43 and 51 of Margary, 1973) heading for Cunetio and Durocornovium,
+The other was where one Roman road forked into two (numbers 43 and 51 of Margary, 1973) heading for Cunetio and Durocornovium.

 Notes: PIE *spei- ‘sharp point’ had descendants in language families other than Latin, liable to affect the evolution of this name.
-The suggestion that modern Speen came from an OE word for wood shavings is unnecessary.
+The suggestion that modern Speen came from an Old English word for wood shavings is unnecessary.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 14 April 2020 To main Menu